Private Guardianship for Mentally Disabled Adults

 A private guardian is a person appointed by the Probate Court to assume the responsibility for making decisions on behalf of another person (the court calls this person a "ward") whom the court has found is unable to make those decisions independently.

-A private guardian may be a family member, a friend, an attorney or other interested person.
+A competent individual at least 18 years of age may be a private guardian and can be a family member, a friend, an attorney or other interested person.
 The Probate Court may appoint a person who is not a resident of Vermont as a guardian if the court thinks the person is qualified to do the job.

 The Probate Court will not appoint a person as guardian if he or she:

 - formerly served as guardian ad litem in the case, or